chaddjohnson/greatupsells/README.md

 ### Adding dependencies for packages

-To add a dependency for an individual package, use the following command:
+To add a dependency for an individual package/application/service, change to the corresponding directory:

-    lerna add foo --scope application-name

-For example:

-    lerna add http-status-codes --scope greatupsells-shopify-admin

-Please find more examples [here](https://github.com/lerna/lerna/tree/master/commands/add#examples).
+    yarn add package-name

 ### Removing dependencies for packages